This post was most recently updated on September 19th, 2021.2 min read.

 In fact, this stuff I already covered in another post – here:

-How to enable saving a list as template on SharePoint Online?
+How to enable saving a list as a template on SharePoint Online?

 After that’s taken care of, see below!